 A breathing soft reef wall

-Our aim was to create a surface with the ability to bend into multiple directions through inflating different pneumatic actuators.
+We aimed to create a surface with the ability to bend into multiple directions through inflating different pneumatic actuators.

 After a first testing phase, we decided to build a surface consisting of inflatable ‘shag’-elements which invite to be touched – which results in a wobble of the whole structure.
-The inflating part should be controlled via an input by the viewer.
+The inflating part should be controlled via input by the viewer.
 Either by touch- or gesture-control.
 Our vision was that only parts of the surface in– and deflate really slowly on viewer-input.
 This may have some similarity with underwater structures like corals, slightly moving in the water current.
-To further emphasize this similarity we planned to use UV-light (either LEDs or UV-spots) to enlighten our ‘soft reef’.
-Preferably we wanted to have the light illuminate our surface from behind, regarding the interesting results from earlier prototypes in combination with light.
-As an option we also had in mind to even control the light via user/viewer input.
+To further emphasize this similarity, we planned to use UV-light (either LEDs or UV-spots) to enlighten our ‘soft reef’.
+Preferably we wanted to have the light illuminate our surface from behind, regarding the exciting results from earlier prototypes in combination with light.
+As an option, we also had in mind to even control the light via user/viewer input.

 Interaction with the wall

-We short video describes the material qualities of silicone as well as our final shape.
+Our short video describes the material qualities of silicone as well as our final shape.
 Especially the wiggling and the extreme flexibility paired with the very alive looking lobes increase the wish to touch the structure and play with it.

-Researchvideo, Material and affordance research with movement and light as well as haptic
+Research video, Material and affordance research with movement and light as well as haptic

 The installation is controlled by an Arduino board with an array of pumps and a self-running deflation system out of shrink tubings.
 Three motion sensors also detect movements of people passing by and react with inflating and deflating parts of the wall.